sitegeist/Sitegeist.Kaleidoscope/README.md

 enforcing the rendered dimensions later in the rendering process.

-Note: The settings for `width`, `height`, `thumbnailPreset` and `variantPreset` can be defined via fusion but can also applied on the returned object.
-This will override the fusion-settings.
+Note: The settings for `width`, `height`, `thumbnailPreset` and `variantPreset` can be defined via fusion but can also applied to the returned object which will override the fusion-settings.

-All ImageSources support the following fusion properties:

-- `alt`: The alt attribute if not specified otherwise (default null)
-- `title`: The title attribute if not specified otherwise (default null)
-- `thumbnailPreset`: Set width and/or height via named thumbnail preset from Settings `Neos.Media.thumbnailPresets` (default null, settings below override the preset)
-- `variantPreset`: Select image variant via named variant preset, given as `IDENTIFIER::VARIANTNAME` keys from Settings `Neos.Media.variantPresets` (default null, settings below override the preset)**
-- `width`: Set the intended width (default null)
-- `height`: Set the intended height (default null)
-- `format`: Set the image output format, like webp (default null)

 ### `Sitegeist.Kaleidoscope:AssetImageSource`